nasa/cumulus-docs/docs/input_output.md

 ### 5. Validate task input, output and configuration messages against the schemas provided.

-If the task has schemas for input, output and configuration, the Message Adapter validates the task input, output and configuration messages against the schemas before the message is sent to next step.
+If the task has schemas for input, output and configuration messages, the Message Adapter validates each of the messages against it corresponding schema after a message is generated.

 ## Specific Payload Formats